Course Code: qi4

 Learn how to record an owner's infusion of capital into the business.
 You'll also learn how to record transactions where the owner withdraws money from the company's bank account.
 Finally, learn how to enter a long-term loan in which you use the proceeds of the loan to purchase an asset in your business.
 You’ll also dive into the planning and budgeting features built into QuickBooks.

 Scott Paxton is a Certified Public Accountant and holds master's degrees in business administration and accounting.
 His background includes experience as a public accountant, a manager in the banking industry, an entrepreneur and a college business instructor.
 Paxton has also spent much of his career helping small business owners successfully implement and troubleshoot QuickBooks.

-This course is designed for those QuickBooks users who feel that they have a good grasp on the basics or have successfully completed the Introduction to QuickBooks course.
+This course is designed for those QuickBooks users that already feel that they have a good grasp on the basics or have successfully completed Introduction to QuickBooks.

 The instructional materials required for this course are included in enrollment and will be available online.